 If using a locking letter plate isn’t viable with your fire door, consider using a fire box instead.
 These metal boxes sit on the back of your door and collect mail as it is put through the letterbox.
 Any objects pushed through the door that are on fire, intending to commit vandalism or arson, are contained by the fireproof box.
 The box is designed with intumescent lining that expand to seal up any gaps and starves the fire of oxygen, intending to extinguish flames.

 For doors with limited space behind them, flexible fire bags can be used instead with the same functionality, and work with vertical letterboxes too.
 Both varieties are ideal for properties that have an exposed letterbox during out-of-hours, such as doctors surgeries and libraries, or for homes (rented or otherwise) in areas where police advise that attacks could be likely.

 Using ventilation grilles fitted with intumescent material, fire doors can remain resistant to fire whilst still ventilating an area.
-Envirograf’s range of fire-rated vents have an assortment of facings such as louvre, as well as automatic grilles that close up during fire to prevent the spread of smoke or flames through a fire door, or even ventilation ducting.
+Fire-rated vents have an assortment of facings such as louvre, as well as automatic grilles that close up during fire to prevent the spread of smoke or flames through a fire door, or even ventilation ducting.

 Always contact your relevant authority / Building Control Officers to check which doors they require protecting and seeking their approval for your proposed products and course of action prior to purchase and use of these systems.

 As standards vary widely throughout the UK from property to property and region to region, it is important to check your doors have been installed correctly and meet the minimum requirements of the product you wish to use.
 A fire door paint or varnish may be suitable for your project but not all doors are suitable and many need to be replaced.

 Fire is serious business and you should seek advice from our technical advisors before buying or fitting any fire stopping products.
 Contact us on the number below: